 Travel Insurance with Cancer

 Whether you have cancer, or have suffered in the past, book online today with Holiday Extras and travel with peace of mind.
-We want to help by making booking your travel insurance as stress-free as possible.
+We want to help by making our travel insurance for cancer patients as stress-free as possible.

 You may be having trouble finding an affordable travel insurance with a medical condition and perhaps be faced with higher premiums from other providers.
 That's why we've worked hard to ensure we're providing suitable travel insurance policies with comprehensive cover for you.